rampoojitha/Minor_Project/README.md

 Programming Language: python
 Platform: Spyder

-# Spell check using NLP
+# Word's Spell check using NLP
 ### Prerequisites

 First thing which you need to install is textblob library